 – Schools, colleges, universities, festivals and Powwows throughout the U.S., Brazil, Australia, Japan and France. etc.

 – Guthrie Theater

-As a solo singer and dancer, Larry has performed throughout the world including Japan, Australia, France, Ireland and Brazil.
+As a solo singer, eagle dancer and mens fancy dancer, Larry has performed throughout the world including Japan, Australia, France, Ireland, Brazil, Guatemala, Republic of Moldova, and the Kingdom of Jordon.
 His captivating energy and enthusiasm inspires others.